 Ok so it’s a pretty big change but going Vegan whether permanently or just for January, also known as Veganuary can have a pretty big impact on both your health, and the environment.
 PETA has 10 great reasons why going Vegan is a good idea.
 However in order for it to be sustainable, and enjoyable, you need to know it’s right for you.
 Don’t just do it because all the cool kids are.
 For tips and support on going Vegan, the Vegan Society have lots of helpful recipes.
 But remember, being a Vegan isn’t just about the food you eat.
 It’s also about the clothes you wear and what you put on your skin.
 Content Beauty have put together a handy starter guide to navigating the minefield that is Vegan living.

 If you find ditching single use cotton buds hard, then look to a clever little wonder called The LastSwab*.
 Created by LastObject the durable swab is intended to replace single use plastic cotton buds.
-The LastSwab itself is made from plastic but according to LastObject, it will last for thousands of uses.
-It comes in a biodegradable corn starch carry case so you can keep it clean and safe.
+The LastSwab itself is made from nylon and TPE and according to LastObject, it will last for thousands of uses.
+It comes in a biodegradable corn based carry case so you can keep it clean and safe.
 Next on their list of single use items to tackle is the tissue.
 The LastTissue is an exciting innovation to look out for, head to their Kickstarter page for more details.